Need something taliored in a short time? We've got a plan for you.

 Each SMD is 50mm × 50mm in size and it can produce three times the light produces by smaller SMDs like the 3528.
 This light strip can produce up to a 1000 lumens per meter of light.
 This makes it perfect for lighting larger spaces like airports, hospitals, warehouses, factories, and more.

 5050 LED light strips truly shine in RGB applications.
 As one of the first strips that help you produce different colors of light with the same strip, 5050 is famously used to light events, stages, stadiums, and more.
 You can use LED strip controllers to change the color, color temperature, and brightness of these strips easily.
+You can hold a party in your garden and decorate the plants with these lights.
+You could also refer to green thumb quotes to think of some creative party themes.

 Let’s take a look at how these two strips compare with each other so you can choose the best one for your project.